 Fig. 4 - Photograph of the laced quadrupole magnet.
-Permanent magnets (not shown) fill the space between the poletips.
-The shell of the drift tube would be welded to the yoke, and a bore tube welded to the shell, in a complete assembly.
+The diameter of the magnet is 10".
+Samarium cobalt permanent magnets (with arrows) fill the space between the poletips.
+The shell of the drift tube is welded to the yoke in a complete assembly.